 In this episode we talked about the vulva – what it’s made up of, how it often gets mistaken for the vagina, and even the strange names we often call it!
-Learning our anatomy can seem really intimidating, but it actually helps us to empower ourselves.
-When we go to the doctor (a task that can already seem hard, hello anxiety!), we need to be able to be as accurate as possible about what’s going on with us, and learning the inner workings of vulvas is going to help us achieve that.
-We also talked about something that we don’t really like to talk about: discharge.
-This topic is one that can make us feel really uncomfortable, but it’s something that is totally normal.
+Learning our anatomy can seem intimidating, but it actually helps us to empower ourselves.
+When we go to the doctor (a task that can already seem hard, hello anxiety!), we need to be able to be as accurate as possible about what’s going on with us, and learning the inner workings of vulvas is going to help us get there.
+We also talked about something that we don’t really like to talk about, discharge!
+This topic is one that can be a little uncomfortable, but it’s something that is normal, and really alleviating to actually learn about.
 Jo truly knows so much about helping us to feel empowered in our bodies, and to learn all about our vulvas.
-After the episode, make sure to head over to UM Club Facebook page where we’ll be discussing our conversation with Jo!

 Founded in 2016 by, Jo Corrall, This is a Vulva is a sex education and vulva diversity campaign with the aim of stemming the rise in people wanting labiaplasty.